What is a Dental Assistant?

 Most formal training programs exist at the community college or vocational/technical school level.
-Diploma and certificate programs generally last between nine months and a year.
+Diploma and certificate programs generally last between nine months to a year.
 Some schools may offer accelerated training or longer part-time options.
-Students can earn an associate degree in dental assisting in two years.
+Students can earn an Associate Degree in Dental Assisting in two years.

 What are Dental Assistants like?

 Based on our pool of users, dental assistants tend to be predominately investigative people.
 They prepare patients for treatments and cleanings; take and develop x-rays; measure blood pressure and pulse rates; and sterilize equipment.
 Our finding, therefore, is perfectly in line with the dental assistant job description, many aspects of which are examination-, inquiry-, and investigation-centric.